masato-ogishi/Repitope/README.md

 ```
 2. Features
 -  Features can be calculated as follows.
 Note: This computation is time-consuming and resource-intensive.
 Computation can be resumed if temporary files are stored in the temporary directory provided.
--  You may find the pre-computed feature dataframes for the example datasets (i.e., human, rodents, and primates) in [Mendeley Data](https://data.mendeley.com/datasets/2hp96k6m2c/3).
-Note: these data must be downloaded with a good internet connection.
-Otherwise the downloaded files could be broken, and subsequent codes would not work properly.
-The expected file sizes are 1.3 and 2.6GB for MHC-I and MHC-II, respectively.

 ``` r
 # Features [MHC-I]
 featureDFList_MHCI <- Features(